dennessu/oculus-app-store/docker/images/onebox-elk/README.md

   -v /path/to/logs:/inputlogs silkcloud/onebox-elk
 ```

-If you want to change the kibana port in your docker host, you also need to specify ENV KIBANA_PORT:
+If you want to change the kibana port in your docker host:

 ```
-sudo docker run -d -p 7000:9000 -e KIBANA_PORT=7000 \
+sudo docker run -d -p 7000:9000 \
   -v /path/to/logs:/inputlogs silkcloud/onebox-elk
 ```